Siegfried Seidl: Early life and education

 Siegfried Seidl was born in Tulln an der Donau (Tulln on the Danube), then part of the Austro-Hungarian Empire, now in Lower Austria.
 After completing his secondary schooling at the Oberschule, Seidl started to study law.
 After three semesters, he discontinued his studies and took on various odd jobs.

 From 1935 until 1938, Seidl studied history and German studies at the University of Vienna.
 He obtained his PhD in 1941.
-This title was taken away from him after he was convicted as a war criminal.
+This title was taken away from Seidl after he was convicted as a war criminal.

-On 2 March 1939 Seidl married Elisabeth Stieber, a former teacher in a kindergarten.
-She was a member of the NSDAP (Nazi Party) and its NS-Frauenschaft (NSF: National Socialist Women's League, literally NS-Womanship), and supporting member of the SS.
+On 2 March 1939 Seidl married Elisabeth Stieber, a former kindergarten teacher.
+She was a member of the Nazi Party (NSDAP) and its NS-Frauenschaft (NSF: National Socialist Women's League, literally NS-Womanship), and supporting member of the SS.

 Nazi career

 On 15 October 1930 Seidl joined the Nazi Party (registered as member number 300,738).
 From September 1931 until May 1932, he was active in the SA.
-The same day that he left the SA, Seidl was assigned to the 11th SS-Standarte (SS-regiment) as Oberscharführer (equivalent to Staff Sergeant (US) or Sergeant (UK)) (member number 46,106).
+The same day that he left the SA, Seidl was assigned to the 11th SS-Standarte (SS-regiment) as an SS-Oberscharführer (equivalent to Staff Sergeant (US) or Sergeant (UK)) (member number 46,106).

 In late 1939, Seidl was called into the police as a result of his SS membership.
-As of January 1940, he was attached to the SS-Reichssicherheitshauptamt (RSHA) – Department IVB4 under Adolf Eichmann's command – and posted to the SS lead section in Posen.
-On 30 October 1941, Seidl was put on charge by Adolf Eichmann with establishing the Theresienstadt ghetto and concentration camp, Czechoslovakia.
+As of January 1940, he was attached to the Reich Security Main Office (RSHA) – Department IVB4 under Adolf Eichmann's command – and posted to the SS lead section in Posen.
+On 30 October 1941, Seidl was put in charge by Eichmann with establishing the Theresienstadt ghetto and concentration camp, Czechoslovakia.

 From November 1941 until 3 July 1943, he was the ghetto's Commandant.
 He was responsible for thousands of people being ill-treated and murdered.
-In November 1942, Seidl was promoted to SS-Hauptsturmführer (Captain).
+In November 1942, Seidl was promoted to SS-Hauptsturmführer (captain).
 During his time there, Eichmann issued Seidl an order to hang 16 Jews for trying to smuggle letters to the outside world.
-Seidl fulfilled the order.
+Seidl carried out the order.
 As commandant Seidl reported directly to Hans Günther, chief of the Zentralstelle für jüdische Auswanderung (Central office for Jewish emigration) in Prague.
-Günther in turn reported to Adolf Eichmann at the Reich Security Main Office (RSHA) IV B 4 in Berlin.
+Günther in turn reported to Eichmann at the Reich Security Main Office IV B 4 in Berlin.

 On orders of Eichmann, Seidl was on 3 July 1943 reassigned as Commandant of the Bergen-Belsen concentration camp.
 He was succeeded at Theresienstadt by SS-Obersturmführer Anton Burger.